quantstamp/WeTrust_Review/README.md

 ## Specification

 Our understanding of the specification was based on the description of the white-paper dated February 26, 2017.
 The white-paper does not replace a proper specification, but the provided examples gave us an intuitive understanding of the protocol.
-We also reviewed the token sale provided in the [README.md](https://github.com/WeTrustPlatform/rosca-contracts/blob/develop/README.md) file in the github repository at the time of the audit.
+We also reviewed the instructions provided in the [README.md](https://github.com/WeTrustPlatform/rosca-contracts/blob/develop/README.md) file in the github repository at the time of the audit.

 ## Methodology